asherp/hourly/docs/btcpayserver.md

 print(new_invoice['url'])
 ```

-This should give you a payment url you can email to your employer.
+This should give you a payment url you can email to your client/employer.

 Depending on how you set up your BTCPay Server, the invoice will only be valid
 for a short period of time (default is 15 minutes).
-There is a trade-off here: a short time period mitigates the risk of currency fluctuation, but requires that the employer must act quickly to pay the invoice.
+There is a trade-off here: a short time period mitigates the risk of currency fluctuation, but requires that the client/employer must act quickly to pay the invoice.

 ### Hourly configuration